Unsupervised Local Discrimination for Medical Images: Shape-guided Segmentation and One-shot Localization

-Among different medical modalities of images, some structures or tissues, such as vessels in color fundus, OCTA and DSA, have similar shapes.
-It is practical to utilize shape distribution from one of these structures as a reference to describe another structure.
-Meanwhile, our proposed region discrimination can ensure the clustered regions have similar patterns, and it is a common ability for human to recognize target based on the shape description and its inner pattern consistency.
-Therefore, we attempt to demonstrate the feasibility of jointing shape prior from similar structures into region discrimination to realize target structure segmentation.
-Furthermore, we introduce a series of refinement frameworks to refine the initial flawed predictions based on the ability of measuring pixel-wise similarity and uncertainty estimation.
+As inter-modality shape similarity indicated, some structures or tissues in different medical modalities, such as vessels in color fundus images, OCTA images, and DSA images, have similar shapes.
+If one of these structures has manual segmentation masks, it is practical and cost-effective to re-utilize the annotations to describe the shape distribution for another structure.
+Moreover, it is a common ability of clinicians to recognize the anatomical structure based on the shape description and its interior pattern consistency.
+Additionally, region discrimination can ensure the pixels clustered together share consistent patterns.
+Therefore, we attempt to demonstrate the feasibility of fusing the shape prior from similar structures with region discrimination to segment target structures.

-As shown in Fig. \ref{fig:shape-guided-segmentation}(a), the region discrimination is utilized to cluster pixels with similar patterns as described in previous section, and meanwhile, the segmentation labels from other modalities are utilized as reference masks to make the clustered region have a desired shape distribution.
-To make reference masks as a guide for target shape, we need to minimize the Kullback-Leibler (KL) divergence between their distributions.
-We denote $Ps_m$ as the shape distribution of the $m$-th clustered region and $Qs_m$ as the desired shape distribution from reference masks, and then the optimization target can be formulated as follows:

-The basic segmentation $r_{nm}$ can be obtained as described above.
-Furthermore, we propose two refinement strategies to get finer results, including refinement by clustering and refinement by the uncertainty estimation.